Weather forecasters find love under blue skies.

 Noyes and Niles were married at Willowbend Country Club in Mashpee on the Cape.
 The sun broke through the clouds just in time for Niles to walk down the aisle.
 Could it get any more perfect for two meteorologists?

-Noyes’ young son from a previous marriage, who was his father’s best man, turned 5 years old just a few days after the nuptials.
+Noyes’ young son, who was his father’s best man, turned 5 years old just a few days after the nuptials.
 In a surprise for the boy, the couple turned their wedding cake into his birthday cake, and all the guests serenaded him.
 “That was kind of a fun twist,” Noyes says.

 For Noyes and Niles, who both developed a passion for weather when they were young children, their jobs gave them two loves — each other and their careers.